Justin Sylvester explains why he pushed Jenna Bush Hager away from him live on air

 She also asked Sylvester, 35, at one stage: “Do you want me to go?”

-The moment was considered unomfortable by viewers, and sparked a debate surrounding consent, with many believing Sylvester was uncomortable with Hager violating his personal space.
+The moment was considered uncomfortable by viewers, and sparked a debate surrounding consent and physical contact.
 Some viewers even suggested Hager should be suspended.

 However, Sylvester himself has cleared up the matter, writing on Instagram that the pair were having a joke and that there is no truth to the claims he was uncomfortable with Hager, whom he called the “nicest” person.